MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-no-boot-dracut.md

 ### <a id="dracut-grub-misconf-wrong-root"></a>Wrong root device path in GRUB configuration file

-Validate if the root path `root=/dev/***` in GRUB configuration file is correct.
+Validate if the root path `root=/dev/***` in the GRUB configuration file is correct.
 Make sure the proper device path is used.

 * If you're inside chroot in a repair/rescue VM:
     1. Follow step 1 in [Offline troubleshooting](#offline-troubleshooting).
-    2. Validate the `/etc/default/grub` file, the `GRUB_CMDLINE_LINUX` entry and look for the `root=` parameter, in case it's hardcoded in the configuration file.
+    2. Validate the `/etc/default/grub` file, the `GRUB_CMDLINE_LINUX` entry, and look for the `root=` parameter in case it's hardcoded in the configuration file.
     3. [Reinstall GRUB and regenerate GRUB configuration file](/azure/virtual-machines/troubleshoot-vm-boot-error#reinstall-grub-regenerate-grub-configuration-file).

 * If you're in the Azure serial console:
     1. Follow step 3 in [Online troubleshooting](#online-troubleshooting).
-    2. Validate the `linux16` line, look for the `root=` parameter and fix it.
+    2. Validate the `linux16` line, and then look for the `root=` parameter and fix it.
     3. Press `CTRL+x` to boot the VM.
     4. Once the VM successfully boots, modify the `/etc/default/grub` file, fix the `root` parameter, and update the GRUB configuration file, as instructed in [Reinstall GRUB and regenerate GRUB configuration file](troubleshoot-vm-boot-error.md#reinstall-grub-regenerate-grub-configuration-file).

 During this validation, make sure the following things:

-* In Ubuntu VMs with the OS encryption, make sure the device name is `/dev/mapper/osencrypt`.
+* In Ubuntu VMs with OS encryption, make sure the device name is `/dev/mapper/osencrypt`.
 * In VMs with Logical Volume Manager (LVM) in the OS disk, the root volume is `/dev/mapper/rootvg-rootlv`.
 The same path is used in RHEL VMs with ADE OS disk encrypted.
-* Make sure no device names in the form of `/dev/sdX` are used, as they'll change across reboots and they aren't persistent in Linux.
+* Make sure no device names in the form of `/dev/sdX` are used, as they'll change across reboots, and they aren't persistent in Linux.
 For more information, see [Troubleshoot Linux VM device name changes](/troubleshoot/azure/virtual-machines/troubleshoot-device-names-problems).
 * If UUIDs are used, make sure the proper root file system UUID is used and the syntax is `root=UUID=xxx-yyy-zzz`.

 ### <a id="dracut-grub-misconf-dup-params"></a>Duplicated parameters in GRUB configuration file